sophiezheng0711/logthedogcatalog/README.md

 # Architecture

-Logtheanalogdog is a full stack application constructed by a React frontend and a Python Flask backend.
+Logthedogcatalog is a full stack application constructed by a React frontend and a Python Flask backend.
 General breakdown is shown as follows:
 ```
-+-- logtheanalogdog # Root directory
++-- logthedogcatalog # Root directory
 |   +-- front # React frontend
 |   +-- app.py # Flask backend
 |   +-- requirements.txt